andreasdominik/Susi/docs/src/pages/install.md

 * `start = "true"` defines if the daemon is started with the susi service or not.
-* `daemoon = "xyz"` is the path to the executable that runs the daemon.
+* `daemon = "xyz"` is the path to the executable that runs the daemon.
 * `binary = "xyz"` is the path to the executable that does the job when the daemon is gets a trigger.